We found 5 neurologists who accept Blue Choice Bronze PPO 006 near Killeen, TX.

 Clinical interests: Electromyography, Polysomnography, Electroencephalography

-Dr. Mazen Almidani's specialty is pediatric neurology.
-He is professionally affiliated with Scott & White Healthcare.
-Before performing his residency at a hospital affiliated with the University of Illinois at Peoria, Dr. Almidani attended the University of Damascus Faculty of Medicine for medical school.
-Dr. Almidani accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He has received the following distinctions: Neurology Resident Teaching Award and Patient Satisfaction Award.
+Dr. Mazen Almidani specializes in pediatric neurology and practices in Temple, TX, Killeen, TX, and Round Rock, TX.
+Dr. Almidani is professionally affiliated with Scott & White Healthcare.
+He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Before completing his residency at a hospital affiliated with the University of Illinois at Peoria, Dr. Almidani attended medical school at the University of Damascus Faculty of Medicine.
+Dr. Almidani has received professional recognition including the following: Neurology Resident Teaching Award and Patient Satisfaction Award.

 Clinical interests: Migraine, Movement Disorders, Tourette Syndrome, Epilepsy

 Dr. Shamsuddin Khwaja sees patients in Killeen, TX.
 His medical specialties are neurophysiology and neurology (brain & spinal cord disease).
 He graduated from Liaquat University of Medical and Health Sciences.
 His average rating from his patients is 4.0 stars out of 5.
 Dr. Khwaja honors Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.

 Dr. Hector Colon is a neurologist in Killeen, TX.
 He is rated 4.5 stars out of 5 by his patients.
 He honors Aetna EPO, Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and more.
 Dr. Colon attended medical school at the University of Puerto Rico School of Medicine.